RyanMcG/manners/README.md

 Clojure already has quite a few good validation libraries.
 This library is not greatly different and has no groundbreaking features.
 However, it does differ a couple of key ways.

+*manners*
+* is small and simple.
+The core of the library (excluding documentation) is only 31 sloc.
+* uses memoization for improved performance.
+* works on arbitrary values, not just maps.

 The following are some descriptions of other validation libraries in the wild.
 They are listed in alphabetical.

 * [*bouncer*](https://github.com/leonardoborges/bouncer) is a neat DSL for